-17. Welcomes the fifteenth session of the Conference of the Parties to the United Nations Convention to Combat Desertification, held in Abidjan, Côte d'Ivoire, from 9 to 20 May 2022, also takes note of the Abidjan Call and other relevant outcomes adopted by the parties during the Conference, namely decision 26/COP.15, and reaffirms the importance of addressing sand and dust storms under the Convention;
+17. Welcomes the fifteenth session of the Conference of the Parties to the United Nations Convention to Combat Desertification, held in Abidjan, from 9 to 20 May 2022, takes note of the Abidjan Call and other relevant decisions adopted by the parties during the Conference, namely decision 26/COP.15, and reaffirms the importance of addressing sand and dust storms under the Convention;

-18. Encourages the relevant entities of the United Nations, including the World Health Organization, the United Nations Environment Programme, the United Nations Development Programme, the World Meteorological Organization, the Food and Agriculture Organization of the United Nations and the Department of Economic and Social Affairs of the Secretariat, within their respective mandates and resources, and donors to continue to provide capacity-building and technical assistance for combating sand and dust storms and to continue to support the implementation of the national, regional and global action plans of the affected countries;
+18. Encourages the relevant entities of the United Nations, including the World Health Organization, the United Nations Environment Programme, the United Nations Development Programme, the World Meteorological Organization, the Food and Agriculture Organization of the United Nations and the Department of Economic and Social Affairs, within their respective mandates and resources, and donors to continue to provide capacity-building and technical assistance for combating and preventing sand and dust storms and to continue to support the implementation of the national, regional and global action plans of the affected countries;

-19. Decides to proclaim 16 May of each year as the International Day of Combating Sand and Dust Storms to further raise public awareness of sand and dust storms;
+19. Decides to consider during the seventy-seventh session of the General Assembly the measures required to designate a day of each year as the International Day of Combating Sand and Dust Storms, to further raise international awareness of sand and dust storms;